wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Feature Set.md

 * Several supported application types - Joomla, Wordpress, Drupal, Moodle and with a little work, further application types can be added

-* Built with general extensibility in mind so that scripts are easy to extend
+* Built with general extendability in mind so that the core scripts are easy to extend

 * Free to use, free to extend